thomasyang44/sko-tech-academy/docs/client-onboarding/co-overview.md

 [^1]:
-    The Client Onboarding assets have been adapted from the IBM TechJam materials as developed by the IBM SWAT Team
+    The Client Onboarding assets have been adapted from the
+    <a href="https://github.com/IBM/cp4ba-labs/tree/main/21.0.3" target="_blank">IBM TechJam 21.0.3</a>
+    materials as developed by the IBM SWAT Team

 ## End-to-End Demonstration Assets
 <a name="C1"></a>